cursorbeat/cursorbeat.github.io/content/blogPosts/2020/01-02-2020--Tilix-and-Zsh-on-Windows10.md

 type:  "blogPost"
 ---

 I like all major Operating-Systems for different reasons and tasks.
 But for me there is only one perfect shell: "Zsh".
 The [Z-shell](http://zsh.sourceforge.net) is for me the right mix of a stable, extendable, modern and universal shell.
 On MacOS it's already the new default shell and on Linux it's easy to install.
-On Windows it's also no problem, but to get it working with same smooth expirience like on Linux or MacOS I use some tools chained together.
+On Windows it's also no problem, but to get it working with same smooth expirience like on Linux or MacOS, I use some tools chained together.

 To be clear: Yes, Microsoft has a mighty PowerShell, CMD and Git-Bash is also available for Windows.
 But in my humble opinion - nothing beats a zsh with the power of linux/unix commandline tool repository.